RichHorrocks/awesome-cryptoeconomics/readme.md

 1. [Schelling Point](http://wisdomofcrowds.blogspot.com.es/2010/02/chapter-five-part-iii.html) Introduction to the concept of Schelling Point
     * Wikipedia: [Focal Point](https://en.wikipedia.org/wiki/Focal_point_(game_theory))
 1. [Nash Equilibria and Schelling Points](http://lesswrong.com/lw/dc7/nash_equilibria_and_schelling_points/)
-    * "A Nash Equilibrium is a set of choices in which no player has anything to gain by changing only their own choice."
+    * "A Nash Equilibrium is a set of choices in which no player has anything to gain by changing only their own choice.
+They are often applied to games in which both players move simultaneously and where decision trees are less useful."
-1. [The strategy of conflict book](https://www.amazon.com/Strategy-Conflict-Thomas-C-Schelling-ebook) The Strategy of Conflict
 1. [Mechanism design (deck)](https://www.slideshare.net/stathisgrigoropoulos/mechanism-design-theory-examples-and-complexity-final) Mechanism design theory examples and complexity
 1. [Standford's Algorithmic Game Theory lecture series](https://theory.stanford.edu/~tim/f13/f13.html)
 1. [Cryptocurrency Game Theory](https://blockgeeks.com/guides/cryptocurrency-game-theory/) What is Cryptocurrency Game Theory: A Basic introduction